UniversalDependencies/docs/_gd/index.md

 * `nmod:poss` for possessive pronouns (but we use `obj` where the use of the possessive pronoun indicates an object)
 * `obl:smod` (not in Irish) for spatial modifiers
 * `obl:tmod` for temporal modifiers
-* `xcomp:pred` for predicates of the substantive verb 'to be'.
+* `xcomp:pred` for predicates of the substantive verb _bi_ 'to be'. _bi_ does not take an object.
+To identify the predicate: the most likely is a verbal noun, followed by an existential prepositional phrase _ann_ or a prepositional phrase expressing location, a noun phrase expressing temporal extent, spatial extent or cost, and lastly an adverb.

 ---